 Roberts RE, Allen S, Chang AP, Henderson H, Hobson GC, Karania B, Morgan KN, Pek AS, Raghvani K, Shee CY, Shikotra J, Street E, Abbas Z, Ellis K, Heer JK, Alexander SP.
-Distinct mechanisms of relaxation to bioactive components from chamomile species in porcine isolated blood vessels.
+Relaxation from chamomile species in porcine isolated blood vessels.
 Toxicol Appl Pharmacol.
 2013 Jul 8.

 Cho MY, Min ES, Hur MH, Lee MS. Effects of aromatherapy on the anxiety, vital signs, and sleep quality of percutaneous coronary intervention patients in intensive care units.
 Evid Based Complement Alternat Med.
 2013;2013:381381.

 Amsterdam JD, Shults J, Soeller I, Mao JJ, Rockwell K, Newberg AB.
 Chamomile (Matricaria recutita) may provide antidepressant activity in anxious, depressed humans: an exploratory study.
 Altern Ther Health Med.
 2012 Sep-Oct;18(5):44-9.